Barsoomx/DBM-wowcircle-updater/README.md

 You can download standalone executable file in the "Releases" tab

-## IT IS MANDATORY TO RENAME THE EXAMPLE repo_config.conf.sample in repo_config.conf OTHERWISE THE CONFIG WILL NOT WORK!
+## IT IS MANDATORY TO RENAME THE EXAMPLE repo_config.conf.sample TO repo_config.conf OTHERWISE THE CONFIG WILL NOT WORK!

 An example of a config file is in the repository, for every repository you need to specify these parameters separated by commas on each line(1 line = 1 repository):